ryantd42/NY-Legislative-Git/2023/S2985C-2023/bill.md

-  and ordered printed, and when printed to be committed to the Committee on  Housing,  Construction  and  Community  Development  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+  and ordered printed, and when printed to be committed to the Committee on  Housing,  Construction  and  Community  Development  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN  ACT  to  amend the general municipal law, the local finance law, the private housing finance  law,  and  the  New  York  city  charter,  in relation to enacting the "housing affordability, resiliency, and ener- gy efficiency investment act of 2023"

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Short title.
 This act shall be known and may  be  cited  as the "housing affordability, resiliency, and energy efficiency investment act of 2023".
   §  2.
 Paragraphs  a, c and g of subdivision 1 of section 696-a of the general municipal law, as amended by chapter 320 of the  laws  of  1999, are amended to read as follows:
   a.
-Notwithstanding the provisions of any  general,  special  or  local law,  an  agency is hereby authorized to make or contract to make grants or loans to the owner of any property that is part of an urban  develop- ment  action  area  project  for the purpose of (i) rehabilitation of an existing private or multiple dwelling OR CONSTRUCTION OF A  NEW  PRIVATE OR  MULTIPLE  DWELLING,  (ii) providing site improvements, INCIDENTAL OR APPURTENANT TO SUCH REHABILITATION  OR  SUCH  CONSTRUCTION,  WITHIN  THE URBAN DEVELOPMENT ACTION AREA IN WHICH THE URBAN DEVELOPMENT ACTION AREA PROJECT  IS  LOCATED,  including,  but  not  limited to, water and sewer facilities, sidewalks, landscaping, PARKS AND OPEN SPACE, SOCIAL, RECRE- ATIONAL, COMMUNAL AND OTHER NON-RESIDENTIAL FACILITIES AND  THE  OUTFIT- TING THEREOF, the curing of problems caused by abnormal site conditions, excavation  and  construction  of  footings  and  foundations  and other improvements associated with the provision of infrastructure,  or  (iii)
+Notwithstanding  the  provisions  of any general, special or local law, an agency is hereby authorized to make or contract to  make  grants or  loans to the owner of any property that is part of an urban develop- ment action area project for the purpose of  (i)  rehabilitation  of  an existing  private  or multiple dwelling OR CONSTRUCTION OF A NEW PRIVATE OR MULTIPLE DWELLING, (ii) providing site  improvements,  INCIDENTAL  OR APPURTENANT  TO  SUCH  REHABILITATION  OR  SUCH CONSTRUCTION, WITHIN THE URBAN DEVELOPMENT ACTION AREA IN WHICH THE URBAN DEVELOPMENT ACTION AREA PROJECT IS LOCATED, including, but  not  limited  to,  water  and  sewer facilities, sidewalks, landscaping, PARKS AND OPEN SPACE, SOCIAL, RECRE- ATIONAL,  COMMUNAL  AND OTHER NON-RESIDENTIAL FACILITIES AND THE OUTFIT- TING THEREOF, the curing of problems caused by abnormal site conditions, excavation and  construction  of  footings  and  foundations  and  other

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD07187-03-3
+  LBD07187-04-3
- S. 2985--A  2
+ S. 2985--B  2

- providing for other costs of construction for the development of private and multiple dwelling housing accommodations.
+ improvements  associated  with the provision of infrastructure, or (iii) providing for other costs of construction for the development of private and multiple dwelling housing accommodations.
   c.
 Any loan made in accordance with this section shall be secured by a